What is an “Obstacle”?

 While obstacles are often people, they are not limited to people.
 Obstacles can, in fact, be anything that prevents the character from achieving their objectives.
 Obstacles can be inanimate objects.
 They can even be internal or psychological conflicts within the character themselves.

 When obstacles come into direct opposition with the character’s objectives, conflict is created.
 This resulting conflict is what makes every story interesting.
-The audience is first drawn in by character’s need to fulfill an objective.
+The audience is first drawn in by the character’s need to fulfill an objective.
 Then an obstacle is presented.
 The audience then follows along with the character as they wrestle with, and ultimately overcome (or fail to overcome) their obstacle.